-Protocol regarding the restart of public worship at St. Mary Chapel, from July 5th, 2020 onwards
+COVID Protocol regarding public worship at St. Mary Chapel is suspended

 Hygiene practices for individuals attending church.

 Those with symptoms of COVID-19 or other respiratory or flu-like illness, or an elevated temperature, or who are particularly vulnerable to infection should not attend public services, but join worship, as available, through recorded services.